UppaJung/peer-review/README.md

 When reviewing, we can not only elucidate concerns to share with those who might learn about the work (as journalists are limited to), but we can attempt to persuade authors to revise their work to address those concerns.
 It is better for authors to eliminate our causes for concern, or disclose those concerns on their own, than for the audience to only learn about the concerns from our reviews.
 (When authors address our concerns, we can remove those concerns from our reviews or note if we are satisfied with authors' changes.)

 participating in elucidative peer review allows us to perform a service to authors, and to serve science more broadly, without being complicit in ranking and exclusion.
 Elucidative reviewing gives our reviews a higher purpose and broader audience than exclusionary reviewing.
 It also lightens our reviewing workloads, as authors need not resubmit their work repeatedly in search of reviewers who consider their work interesting enough to publish—each work needs only one set of reviewers.

+## How we benefit as consumers of research

+As consumers of research, elucidative peer review provides far more insight than learning only that a paper was accepted (or, for rejected papers, not even learning they ever existed).
+Like exclusionary [open peer review](FAQ.md#open-peer-review), we in the audience are privy to reviewers' feedback.

+When authors opt for elucidative peer review, we consumers get access to peer-reviewed research and that's [written for us](#research-audience), not other reviewers, and we get access to it [faster](./Notes.md#faster).
+When reviewers do not have to write their reviews to support a position (*accept* or *reject*), they can be more objective.
+When they don't have to convince other reviewers to join their position, they can direct their insights to us, the work's full audience, as opposed to other experts.

+We should also demand more control over the decisions that guide our access to research that interests us, rather than what others think we should find worth reading.
+For example, we could eschew conferences where an elite group of peer reviewers decide what which presentations we want to see, and instead opt for those that ask us which prospective presentations we would want to see and allocate speaker slots and lecture hall sizes to give the audience what we're actually interested in.

 #### We can free ourselves from outcome bias